TRU Dentistry Austin now offers 3D printing.

-With the new 3D technology, Dr. Hollinger is able to get a scan of the broken tooth and the surrounding teeth so she can design and print a temporary crown customized just for you.
+With the new 3D technology, Dr. Nguyen is able to get a scan of the broken tooth and the surrounding teeth so she can design and print a temporary crown customized just for you.

 3D Sneak Preview

-In addition, if you need orthodontic (teeth straightening, for example) or restorative (implants, for example) treatment, Dr. Hollinger can use the 3D printer to mock up your smile so you can see what you’ll look like after the treatment.
+In addition, if you need orthodontic (teeth straightening, for example) or restorative (implants, for example) treatment, Dr. Nguyen can use the 3D printer to mock up your smile so you can see what you’ll look like after the treatment.
 That way, changes can be made before the actual treatment so you get the smile you want.

-“This is really exciting for us as well as our patients,” says Dr. Hollinger.
+“This is really exciting for us as well as our patients,” says Dr. Nguyen.
 “Whether we’re printing a bridge, a denture, or a temporary crown, we can get a better fit and a better appearance more quickly and at a lower cost.
 It’s a win-win that I think will be changing the lives of our patients.”